lets-fiware/FIWARE-Big-Bang/docs/installation.md

 ## Command syntax

 The `lets-fiware.sh` command accepts two arguments.
 The first argument is a domain name.
 The second one is a public IP address.
-It can be omitted when your virtual machine have a public IP address.
+It can be omitted when your virtual machine has a public IP address.

 ```
 ./lets-fiware.sh DOMAIN_NAME [PUBLIC_IP_ADDRESS]